InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

         "width": 5,
         "height": 5,
         "translation": [-1,0.75,0.0],
-        "direction": [1, 0, 0],
+        "rotationAxis": [0, 1, 0],
+		"rotationAngle": 3.1415926535897932384626433832795,
-        "velocity": [2, 0, 0.0],
+        "velocity": 2,
-        "comment" : "The initial velocity should be at least 2*particleRadius*emitsPerSecond.", "emitsPerSecond": 40,
+        "emitStartTime": 2,
+		"emitEndTime": 6,
         "type": 0
     }
 ]
 ```

-* type (int): Defines the shape of the emitter.
+* type (int): Defines the shape of the emitter (default: 0).
   - 0: box
   - 1: circle
-* width (int): Width of the box or radius of the circle emitter.
+* width (int): Width of the box or radius of the circle emitter (default: 5).
-* height (int): Height of the box (is only used for type 0).
+* height (int): Height of the box (is only used for type 0) (default: 5).
-* translation (vec3): Translation vector of the emitter.
+* translation (vec3): Translation vector of the emitter (default: [0,0,0]).
-* direction (vec3): Direction of the emitter.
-This defines the normal vector of the box/circle.
+* rotationAxis (vec3): Axis used to rotate the emitter.
+Note that in 2D simulations the axis is always set to [0,0,1] (default: [0,0,1]).
+* rotationAngle (float): Rotation angle for the initial rotation of the emitter (default: 0).
-* velocity (vec3): Initial velocity of the emitted particles.
+* velocity (float): Initial velocity of the emitted particles in direction of the emitter (default: 1).
-* emitsPerSecond (float): Defines the number of emits per second.
 * id: This id is used in the "Fluid parameter block" (see below) to define the properties of the fluid block.
-If no id is defined, then the standard id "Fluid" is used.
+If no id is defined, then the standard id "Fluid" is used (default: "Fluid").
+* emitStartTime (float): Start time of the emitter (default: 0).
+* emitEndTime (float): End time of the emitter (default: REAL_MAX).

 ## RigidBodies